-The first step to entering the following program is to take part in an assessment process, which includes taking the college's free placement test and meeting with Counseling and Career Services staff.
-You may need to complete pre-program courses.
-Then, your advisor will help you develop an individualized program of study, which may include one or more of the following:
+The first step to entering this program is to take part in an assessment process, which includes taking the college's free placement test.
+The second step is to discuss your scores with the Counseling and Career Services staff.
+Next, see a Civil Technology program advisor.
+If your scores show you need pre-program classes, your advisor will help you determine if you need one or more of the following:

 CA121A Keyboarding A (if less than 25 wpm) 1

 CIS101 Introduction to Microcomputer Applications .3

-MTH070 Elementary Algebra .4
+MTH070 Elementary A lgebra .4

-SSP051 Studying for College
+SSP051 Studying for College 3

 or

 RD090 College Textbook Reading .3

 WR049 Basic Writing .4

-If you have questions about the requirements, call Counseling and Career Services at 503.399.5120 or 503.399.5210.
+If you have questions about the requirements, contact Civil Technology faculty at 503.399.6530 or 503.399.6531.
 Failure to be assessed may delay your entry into program classes.